sap-tutorials/Tutorials/tutorials/mendix-salesorders/mendix-salesorders.md

 **Before starting this tutorial, make sure you have followed the prerequisites**.

 >This tutorial is applicable whether you have a productive or trial Neo environment, but assumes that you are using a trial Cloud Foundry environment.
+&nbsp;
 > The Mendix Desktop Modeler, for building your application, is available for Windows platforms only.

 ### You will learn
-- How to create an SAP Blank application in SAP Cloud Platform Rapid Application Development by Mendix.
+- How to create an SAP Blank application in SAP Cloud Platform Rapid Application Development.
 - How to create the application data model using the SAP OData Model Creator.
 - How to consume an OData service using the SAP OData Connector.
 - How to deploy the application to SAP Cloud Platform.